BCDevOps/openshift-wiki/docs/OCP/RequestUserAccess.md

 ## Access Request

+For project team members, please ask Product Owner to start the request.

 To Request User Access for developers to github orgs please post a request in slack #request channel with the following info:

 Please add following user to github orgs provided below:

-github id: xxx
+1. github id: xxx

-OpenShift Access (bcdevops): yes/no
+2. OpenShift Access (bcdevops): yes/no

-GitHub bcgov repo Collaborator Access (bcgov): yes/no
+3. GitHub bcgov repo Creator and Owner (bcgov): yes/no

-email: xxx@mail.com
+4. email: xxx@mail.com

-project(s):
+5. project(s): Project name + GitHub repo (if exists)